Treatments

 Treatment of Pulmonary Hypertension by Type

 Group 1 pulmonary arterial hypertension (PAH) is a condition that is associated with increased pulmonary pressures due to stiffening and narrowing of the smallest pulmonary arteries.
-There are several types of medications used to treat PAH by relaxing the blood vessels of the lungs, reducing the pressure and thereby reducing the strain on the right side of the heart. .
-These medications are called pulmonary vasodilators.
-The goal of therapy in PAH is to improve symptoms (feel better), improve functional ability (do more) and slow down disease progression (live longer) to improve quality of life.
-These can be administered through different routes - oral (by mouth), inhaled, intravenous (through a catheter into your blood vessel from a small, portable pump) or subcutaneous (underneath the skin from a small pump).
+Several types of medications are used to treat PAH.
+The majority of available medications are pulmonary vasodilators.
+These medications relax the blood vessels of the lungs, reducing the pressure, and thereby reducing the stress on the right side of the heart.
+A newly approved medication works differently to reduce the cell growth that causes stiffening and narrowing of the lung blood vessels.The goal of therapy in PAH is to improve symptoms (feel better), improve functional ability (do more), and slow disease progression (live longer) to improve quality of life.
+Pulmonary vasodilators can be administered through different routes - oral (by mouth), inhaled, intravenous (through a catheter into your blood vessel from a small, portable pump), or subcutaneous (underneath the skin from a small pump).

-Group 3 pulmonary hypertension (PH) occurs due to changes in lung function or low oxygen levels.
-For patients with PH due to lung disease, treating the underlying lung tissue or airway changes is the mainstay of therapy.
-This may involve treatment with inhalers (for chronic lung disease), medications for lung fibrosis (where applicable), using supplemental oxygen to treat low oxygen levels, recommending exercise through pulmonary rehabilitation, and testing for sleep apnea and managing it when present.
+Group 3 PH occurs due to changes in lung function or low oxygen levels.
+Treating the underlying lung disease and maintaining normal oxygen levels is the mainstay of therapy for patients with PH due to lung disease.
+This may involve treatment with inhalers (for chronic lung disease such as COPD), medications for lung fibrosis or scarring(when applicable) , supplemental oxygen to treat low oxygen levels, exercise through pulmonary rehabilitation, and treatment for sleep apnea when present.
 An inhaled pulmonary vasodilator (inhaled treprostinil) may also be used to relax the pulmonary arteries in patients with interstitial lung disease and associated pulmonary hypertension (PH-ILD).

 Medication Groups